stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 5-firstlines script displays the first 10 lines of the file The 6-third_line script prints the third line of the file The **7-file** script creates a file named with special characacters
+The 5-firstlines script displays the first 10 lines of the file The 6-third_line script prints the third line of the file The **7-file** script creates a file named with special characacters The *8-cwd_state* saves output of the command to a file